-- Shirts must be full button-up and tucked in. - Neck ties are required including bowties - Sweaters may be worn over the shirt and tie. - Dress pants are required (no denim or colored denim). - Dress shoes are required (no tennis shoes).
+- Shirts must be full button-up and tucked in. - Neck ties are required including bowties - Sweaters may be worn over the shirt and tie. - Dress pants are required (no denim or colored denim). - Dress shoes are required.

 Friday Spirit Day Dress